The Brands + Bands

 Deductibility*:

-• The deductibility of your contributions depends on your income and whether you (or your spouse, if married) are covered by a workplace retirement plan:
+• The deductibility of your contributions depends on your income and whether a workplace retirement plan covers you (or your spouse if married):

 • If covered by a workplace plan: